mchirino89/mchirino89/README.md

 ## What do I do?

-💻 I’m a software engineer, currently working full-time as an iOS developer (and have been doing so non-stop from 2016).
+💻 I’m a software engineer by training.
+I've been coding for a living since 2013.
+Currently I work full-time as an iOS developer (and have been doing so non-stop from 2016).
 On my spare time I like blogging, riding bike, reading ([A LOT](https://www.goodreads.com/user/show/95758480-mauricio-chirino)) and cooking 👨🏽‍🍳

 In my spare time I maintain a couple of apps of mine.
 I also like building POCs and libraries for iOS and Swift development.
 Check them out: